Malinda Russell: Legacy

 Longone published information about the book and what she knew of Russell's life in Gastronomica (2001) and the article attracted attention.
 In 2007, Longone published a limited-edition facsimile of Russell's cookbook and held a symposium at the Clements Library, where she distributed the copies.

 Malinda Russell's A Domestic Cook Book is now held by the University of Michigan Library's Special Collections Research Center as part of the Janice Bluestein Longone Culinary Archive.
-PDF downloads are available for both the original 1866 work and the 2007 facsimile via Hathi Trust.
+The University of Michigan Press published a modern edition of A Domestic Cookbook in February 2025.